Watch the Prostate Cancer Treatment Options Video prior to your consultation with Dr. Fulgham.

 Erectile dysfunction is a potential side effect of radical prostatectomy but a program of rehab before and after surgery may improve sexual function.
 See the SEXUAL REHABILITATION flyer below.

 Anti-androgen medications Eligard and Lupron have side effects.
 Read the flyer on MINIMIZING SIDE EFFECTS OF ANTI-ANDROGEN MEDICATIONS below.
+Also watch this short video.

 About 10% of prostate cancers have a genetic component.
 Men who have a family history of prostate, breast, pancreatic or ovarian cancer should consider being tested for the genetic trait.
 Read the flyer on GENETIC TESTING below.